 A wall of LCD screens displays real-time data from current seismograph deployments by Baylor seismologists, along with data from permanent broadband seismographic stations that are located in regions under study by Baylor geoscientists.
 Examining data in real time allows us to ensure we record high quality data and identify significant earthquakes in remote parts of the world that will contribute to our research.

-The Remote Sensing and GIS laboratory is located in Room D405 in the Baylor Sciences Building and contains Windows NT workstations, associated servers and peripheral devices, and is maintained with support from the College of Arts and Sciences IT Services and the Baylor Center for Spatial Research.
+The Remote Sensing and GIS laboratory (BSB D405) contains Dell Windows workstations, associated servers and peripheral devices, and is maintained with support from the College of Arts and Sciences IT Services and the Baylor Center for Spatial Research.

-Five high-performance computers with dual screens and industry-grade software for analyzing subsurface well log and seismic data are available in the Beaver-Brown Applied Petroleum Studies laboratory in BSB E460R.
+The Beaver-Brown Applied Petroleum Studies laboratory (BSB E460R) maintains five high-performance Dell workstations with dual screens and industry-grade software for analyzing subsurface well log and seismic data.

 The “Mohole" student lounge (BSB E418) provides four workstations for general use by undergraduate and graduate students.